ChiefChingu/caterpillar-1/README.md

 - postcss-hexrgba,
 - autoprefixer.

-This is the setup that I learned in a course https://www.udemy.com/course/git-a-web-developer-job-mastering-the-modern-workflow/
+This is the setup that I learned in this course: [Mastering the Modern Workflow](https://www.udemy.com/course/git-a-web-developer-job-mastering-the-modern-workflow/)

 ## Testing
 Test passed means that the tests passed for the three main browsers Chrome, Firefox and Edge.
 Each browser was tested on three viewports: mobile, tablet and desktop.